RotherOSS/extendedarticleedit/doc/content/index.rst

 Setup
 -----
-Per default, editing in general is enabled for all articles which are not visible to the customer.
-If articles which are visible to the customer can be edited, is controlled by the system configuration setting **Ticket::Frontend::AgentTicketArticleEdit###ArticleCustomerVisible**.
+General editing is enabled for all articles which are not visible to the customer by default.
+Whether articles visible to the customer can be edited, is controlled by the system configuration setting **Ticket::Frontend::AgentTicketArticleEdit###ArticleCustomerVisible**.

 Editing the article subject, body and attachments is in general only possible for internal and phone articles and per default only enabled for internal articles.
 This is controlled by the system configuration setting **Ticket::Frontend::AgentTicketArticleEdit###Article**.

-Time units and the customer visibility state of articles are not displayed per default in the article edit screen, but can be enabled via the system configuration settings **Ticket::Frontend::AgentTicketArticleEdit###TimeUnits** and **Ticket::Frontend::AgentTicketArticleEdit###IsVisibleForCustomer**.
+Time units and the customer visibility state of articles are not displayed per default in the article edit screen.
+This can be enabled via the system configuration settings **Ticket::Frontend::AgentTicketArticleEdit###TimeUnits** and **Ticket::Frontend::AgentTicketArticleEdit###IsVisibleForCustomer**.

 It is also possible to set time units as mandatory via the system configuration setting **Ticket::Frontend::AgentTicketArticleEdit###TimeUnitsMandatory**.